bixb922/crank-organ/doc-software/README.md

 ```

-* Option 2: Have the microcontroller connect to your home router.
+* WiFi Option 2: Have the microcontroller connect to your home router.
 This way of connecting is useful at home, to configure the software, upload files or to perform.
 You can connect to the microcontroller with any device connected to the home router, such as tablets or PCs.
 The microcontroller is in "station mode".

 ```mermaid
 flowchart LR